Advertiser disclosure

 Capital One Venture X Business vs. Chase Ink Business Preferred

-The Chase Ink Business Preferred® is another popular card frequently considered by small business owners, though it occupies a different tier (mid-range) compared to the premium Venture X Business.
+The Chase Ink Business Preferred® is another popular card frequently considered by small business owners, though it occupies a different tier compared to the premium Venture X Business.
 Here’s how they compare:

-• Annual Fee: Ink Business Preferred (we’ll call it “Ink Preferred”) has a $95 annual fee, a fraction of Venture X Business’s $395.
-It’s a much more budget-friendly card.
-Naturally, it doesn’t come with the luxury perks of the Venture X, but for many cost-sensitive businesses, that low fee is a big attraction.
+• Chase Ink Business Preferred has a $95 annual fee—a fraction of Venture X Business’s $395 fee.
+It’s much more budget-friendly but lacks the luxury travel perks of Venture X Business.

 Is the Capital One Venture X Business Worth It for Entrepreneurs?

-If you’re an entrepreneur or small business owner who travels often (or aspires to travel more), the Capital One Venture X Business can be a game-changer.
+If you’re an entrepreneur or small business owner who travels frequently (or aspires to travel more), the Capital One Venture X Business can be a game-changer.
 It is absolutely worth it for certain profiles of business owners:

-If you’re ready to elevate your business travel and reward yourself (and your team) for the spending you’re already doing, the Venture X Business deserves a serious look.
+If you’re ready to elevate your business travel and reward your team for the spending you’re already doing, the Venture X Business deserves a serious look.
+Learn more about the Capital One Venture X Business card and see if it’s the upgrade your business finances and travel have been waiting for.

 Get the best sent to your inbox, every month